Series: Longing and Belonging (3/3) - Connection

 Zine-making or letter-writing nights – creative, cozy, unhurried

-Walk-and-talks – great for those who feel pressured by eye contact
+Walk-and-talks – great for those who feel nervous or feel pressured by eye contact

 Task sharing or body doubling - help runing errands